adityark04/Career-Path-Finder/README.md

 To get the project running, execute the following commands in your terminal in order:

+## 🚀 How to Run Locally

+This project now includes a database for user accounts.
+The setup is slightly different and involves a one-time database initialization.

+### First-Time Setup (Do this only once)

 ```bash
 # 1. Clone the repository and navigate into it
 git clone https://github.com/your-username/pathfinder-project.git